BREAD5940/5940-docs/source/docs/unofficial-libraries/team5190/falconlib-pathing.rst

 waypoints, initial and ending velocities, maximum speeds and accelerations, and additional constraints including velocity limiting regions and drivetrain models (see the article on these).
-These trajectories are then uploaded to the robot, which follows them using a selection of avalible followers.
-To do this, though, the robot needs to know where it is on the field and update it in real-time using a techique called Odometry, meaning that your robot needs encoders and a form of gyroscope such as NavX or Pigeon IMU.
+These trajectories are then uploaded to the robot, which follows them using a selection of available followers.
+To do this, though, the robot needs to know where it is on the field and update it in real-time using a technique called Odometry, meaning that your robot needs encoders and a form of gyroscope such as NavX or Pigeon IMU.